Freedom in the World

 F. Rule of Law: 3 / 16

 While the federal Interior Ministry oversees police forces, each emirate’s force enjoys considerable autonomy.
 Arbitrary arrests and detention have been reported, particularly of foreign residents.
+Detainees are often denied adequate access to legal counsel during interrogations, and lengthy detention without charge is not uncommon.
+Authorities have been criticized by international human rights organizations for failure to investigate allegations of torture and mistreatment in custody.
 Prisons in the larger emirates are overcrowded.
-An antiterrorism law passed in July 2014 allows the cabinet to determine whether groups are terrorist organizations and introduces fines of up to $27 million, imprisonment of up to life, and death sentences for terrorist offences.
+The 2014 antiterrorism law allows the cabinet to determine whether groups are terrorist organizations and introduces fines of up to $27 million, imprisonment of up to life, and death sentences for terrorist offences.
 The law is broad and ambiguous, defining a terrorist offence as any action or inaction carried out for a “terrorist result,” which includes “opposing the country, or influencing the public authorities of the country or another country or international organization while discharging its duties, or receiving a privilege from the country or another country or an international organization.”

 Discrimination against noncitizens and foreign workers, who comprise more than 80 percent of the UAE’s population, is common.
 While the Interior Ministry has established methods for stateless persons, known as bidoon, to apply for citizenship, the government uses unclear criteria in approving or rejecting such requests.
 Same-sex relations are illegal, and LGBT (lesbian, gay, bisexual, and transgender) people are subject to widespread social stigma and discrimination.

 G. Personal Autonomy and Individual Rights: 4 / 16